truemagic-coder/solana-agent-bot/README.md

 ### Dev server

-- Use the provided script in [dev.sh](dev.sh).
+- Use the provided script in [dev.sh](dev.sh). `bash ./dev.sh`.
 It runs Uvicorn with autoreload on port 8080.

 ### Production